Flooding Urges Sewage Plant Officials to Reach Out to Adjusters International

 Sewage pumps, electric motors and electrical control panels were all damaged with deposited mud and silt.
 At the time of the flooding, significant upgrades were being completed to address sewer discharges in the system.

 The facility was located in an “A” designated flood zone, meaning the likelihood that a flood would occur within a 100-year period was great.
-Despite this designation, coverage through the National Flood Insurance Program (NFIP) was not obtained by the applicant.
+Despite this designation, coverage through the National Flood Insurance Program (NFIP) was not obtained by the

-The applicant had not obtained a “certificate of substantial completion” before the flood occurred, allowing FEMA to take the viewpoint that the applicant did not yet own the BAF system.
+The applicant had not obtained a “certificate of substantial completion” before the flooding occurred, allowing FEMA to take the viewpoint that the applicant did not yet own the BAF system.
 FEMA’s position was that the BAF system was not eligible for funding and it was the responsibility of the city, contractor and insurance company to pay for the repair of the damages.

 The plant not only needed to be returned to its pre-disaster condition, but hazard mitigation measures also needed to be installed to help prevent disasters of this magnitude from occurring at the facility.

 Adjusters International personnel, working on behalf of the New York State Emergency Management Office, determined that more than 50 percent of the developed value of the facility was underground, and therefore National Flood Insurance Program (NFIP) regulations did not apply.
 And, since the applicant had no NFIP coverage, Adjusters International also determined that FEMA could not apply its mandatory $500,000 reduction from their funding — or the amount of relief which the applicant should have obtained from their flood insurer.